 - Essential Oil – Mainly just for scenting the bath bomb.
 I used lavender, but other good ones include Vanilla, Sandalwood, Rose, Ylang Ylang, Peppermint, and Chamomile.

 - Polysorbate 80 – If you do add colors to your bath bombs, I highly recommend adding polysorbate 80.
-This product can be a bit hard to find, but here is the food grade/pure version that is most often recommended.
+The food grade/pure version is most often recommended.

 How To Make a DIY Rose Bath Bomb